JelenaQARakic/QA-Portfolio/README.md

 Test cases

 How to Contribute:

-Should you have suggestions or a desire to contribute to this project, please don't hesitate to open an Issue or submit a Pull Request.
+If you have suggestions or a desire to contribute to this project, please don't hesitate to open an Issue or submit a Pull Request.
 Your input is crucial for the ongoing refinement of this project.

 Thank you for exploring my GitHub portfolio and delving into my contributions to MatchIT!